integrated-land-simulator/model_description/descript/matsiro_snow.md

 ## 8.1 Diagnosis of snow cover fraction

-Various factors can be considered to affect the snow cover fraction, such as differences in topography, the time of snowfall or snow melting, etc.
+The snow cover fraction is diagnosed with a physically based parameterization of sub-grid snow distribution considering various factors such as differences in topography, the time of snowfall or snow melting, etc (Tatebe et al., 2019).
-With regard to this point, a physically based parameterization of sub-grid snow distribution (SSNOWD; Liston, 2004; Nitta et al., 2014) replaces the simple functional approach of snow water equivalent in calculating sub-grid snow fractions in MIROC5 in order to improve the seasonal cycle of snow cover.

-In SSNOWD, the snow cover fraction is formulated for accumulation and ablation seasons separately.
+The snow cover fraction is formulated for accumulation and ablation seasons separately.
 For the accumulation season, snowfall occures uniformly and the snow cover fraction is assumed to be equal in the grid cell.
 For the ablation season, the snow cover fraction decreases based on the sub-grid distribution of the snow water equivalent.
 Under the assumption of uniform melt depth $D\_m$, the sum of snow-free and snow-covered fraction equals unity: